linuxfoundation/lfx-ui-components/projects/lfx-component-lib/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.

 ## Installation with NG CLI

 `ng add lfx-component-lib`

 ## Code scaffolding

 Run `ng generate component component-name --project lfx-component-lib` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project lfx-component-lib`.

 > Note: Don't forget to add `--project lfx-component-lib` or else it will be added to the default project in your `angular.json` file.

+## Scaffolding with Storybook using lfx-ng-schematics (see: https://github.com/linuxfoundation/lfx-ng-schematics for details)

+Run `ng g lfx-ng-schematics:lfx-c --name <name of component>`

 ## Build

-Run `ng build lfx-component-lib` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build lfx-component-lib`, go to the dist folder `cd dist/lfx-component-lib` and run `npm publish`.
+This project already has the github workflows setup, simple push your branch and file a PR for it to be merged to main.
+This will create a published version of the package.
+(Note: This will soon be changed to release tags)

 ## Running unit tests